Statistical Insight into the Correlation of Geometry and Spectral Emission in Network Lasers: Abstract

 \section{Abstract}

 Optically active networks show feature-rich emission that depends on the fine details of their geometry, and find diverse applications in random lasers, sensing devices and photonics processors.
 In these and other systems, a thorough and predictive characterization of how the network geometry correlates with the resulting emission spectrum would be highly important, however such outright description is still lacking.
-In this work, we take a step toward filling this gap, by using the well-known Steady--State ab Initio Laser Theory (SALT) equations~[L.~Ge et al., \href{https://doi.org/10.1103/PhysRevA.82.063824}{Phys.~Rev.~A {\bf 82}, 063824 (2010)}] to carry out an extensive set of statistical analyses and establish connections between the random network geometry and their ultimate emission spectrum.
-Our results show that edge crowding is key to tune the uniformity of the modal intensity distribution of the emission spectrum.
+In this work, we take a step toward filling this gap, by using the well-known Steady--State ab Initio Laser Theory equations to carry out an extensive set of statistical analyses and establish connections between the random network geometry and their ultimate emission spectrum.
+Our results show that edge crowding (abundance of short edges in the network) is key to tune the uniformity of the modal intensity distribution of the emission spectrum.
 A statistical framework for the comprehensive understanding of the network statistical properties is highly significant to establish precise design rules for network-based photonic devices and intelligent systems.